Breezee AI Docs

 Click Save.
 The editor closes and the profile card now shows 2 criteria.

 Cardinality and combinations.
-You can add as many criteria as the segment requires, and toggle between All (AND) and Any (OR) match modes.
-For more complex shapes — say, "MQL = articulated challenge AND (mid-market OR enterprise)" — you'd build two separate profiles (one for the mid-market path, one for the enterprise path) and have routing rules consume either.
-The criteria builder deliberately keeps each profile flat rather than supporting nested boolean logic; it's easier to reason about that way.
+You can add as many criteria as the segment requires.
+For more complex shapes — say, "MQL = articulated challenge AND (mid-market OR enterprise size)" — build two separate profiles (one for mid-market, one for enterprise) and have routing rules consume either.
+The criteria builder deliberately keeps each profile flat rather than supporting nested boolean logic; it's easier to reason about and debug.

 Configuring the rest of the seeded profiles

-For brevity this chapter only configures MQL.
+For brevity this chapter only fully configures MQL.
 In a real tenant you'd configure several:

-• SQL — sales-ready, e.g. Email present AND Job Title present AND Current Challenge present
+• SQL — sales-ready, e.g. Email Present AND Job Title Present AND Budget Present

-• Tire Kicker — low intent, e.g. Current Challenge not present after multiple turns (use this carefully — it's a hard signal to get right)
+• Tire Kicker — low intent, e.g. Current Challenge Not present (use carefully — hard to get right without sufficient conversation length)

-• Small Operation — segment-fit indicator, e.g. Organization Size equals a specific small-team value
+• Small Operation — segment fit, e.g. Organization Size Equals a specific small-team value

-• Warm Lead — interested but unqualified, e.g. matches Current Challenge present but not Hot Lead's full criteria
+• Warm Lead — interested but unqualified, e.g. Current Challenge Present but not yet Hot Lead criteria

-The pattern is always the same: name the segment, decide which memory types support that segment, and pick the conditions that distinguish it.
+The pattern is always the same: name the segment, decide which memory types distinguish it, and pick the conditions.

 How memory and profiles feed downstream

-Memory and profiles by themselves don't change agent behaviour — they're the substrate that other configuration consumes.
-Specifically:
+Memory and profiles by themselves don't change agent behaviour — they're the substrate that other configuration consumes:

-• Routing rules (Chapter 7) read prospect profiles.
-A rule like "suggest book_meeting when prospect matches MQL and has not yet booked a meeting" is exactly the loop we'll close in the next chapter.
+• Routing rules read prospect profiles.
+A rule like "suggest book_meeting when the prospect matches MQL and has not yet booked a meeting" is exactly the loop we'll close in the next page.

 This is why this chapter sits where it does in the manual order.
 Skills and routing both reference what you set up here by name.
-If you change a memory type or profile later, you may need to revisit dependent skill or routing configuration; the dashboard doesn't currently cascade renames.
+If you rename a memory type or profile later, revisit any dependent skill or routing configuration — the dashboard does not currently cascade renames automatically.

 What's next